Brette Harrington: Early life

 Harrington, the daughter of two skiers, grew up in Lake Tahoe.
 At two years old, she began learning to ski and competed in slalom skiing from the age of five.
 As a teenager, she attended the Holderness School, a boarding school adjacent to the White Mountains of New Hampshire.
 While training in slopestyle skiing in high school, Harrington grew curious about rock climbing and joined the school's club.

-Harrington's rock climbing activities were centered around moderate outdoor climbing routes at New Hampshire locales like Rumney, Cathedral Ledges, and White Horse.
+Harrington's rock climbing activities were centered on moderate outdoor climbing routes at New Hampshire locales like Rumney, Cathedral Ledges, and White Horse.
 The club did not compete in climbing competitions.
 Harrington notes that club members found climbing "intrinsically special," engaging in its challenge for personal reasons.

 Harrington moved to Vancouver, Canada to attend the University of British Columbia.
-Initially, she continued slopestyle skiing, however serious injuries, including a broken neck at the age of 20, sidelined her.
+Initially, she continued slopestyle skiing; however, serious injuries, including a broken neck at the age of 20, sidelined her.
 As a result, Harrington began to focus more on backcountry ski touring and climbing around Squamish, British Columbia.